The Bible says “a prudent wife is a good gift from the Lord” Prov. 19:14.

 - She knows that the way she treats others is about her character and her walk with the Lord.
 She takes responsibility for herself, her motives, thoughts, words, and actions.
 (Gal.
 5:22-23)

 - She is able to speak the truth with love, respect, and kindness.
+She is not a doormat.
+She doesn’t give up her God-given influence but uses it wisely to honor the Lord.
 She doesn’t gloss over sin when it is necessary to address it.
 She humbly addresses any sin in her own life first.
 And she doesn’t address sin in a hurtful, self-righteous, prideful, or hateful way.
 (Matt.
 7:1-5, Matt.
 18:15-17, Eph.
 4:15)

 - She is not entitled and is not a victim.
 (1 Cor.
 10:14, James 4:1-2)